ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Categories and Tag Pages

-In a fashion similar to Wordpress i wanted to have pages for my categories and tags, to do so i have used [jekyll-archives](https://github.com/jekyll/jekyll-archives) gem.
+In a fashion similar to Wordpress I wanted to have pages for my categories and tags, to do so I have used [jekyll-archives](https://github.com/jekyll/jekyll-archives) gem.
 The plugin is enabled in the `config.yml` by:

 ```yml
 jekyll-archives: